 The Public Services Ombudsman for Wales investigates complaints about public services in Wales, including local government, National Health Service organisations, the National Assembly for Wales, and many public bodies.
 The web site has information and guidance on the Ombudsman’s role and the complaint procedure, annual reports, investigation reports, and an occasional Ombudsman’s Casebook containing summaries of recent cases.

 This research guide, on the GlobaLex web site, is intended as an introduction to researching Welsh law and includes a brief overview of the development of the Welsh legal system.
-The authors are Lillian Stevenson and Dr Catrin Huws.
-The guide was updated in January 2017.
+The authors are Lillian Stevenson and Dr Catrin Fflur Huws.
+The current edition is dated May/June 2018; earlier editions of 2014 and 2017 are also available.

 The Residential Property Tribunal Wales deals with disputes relating to private rented and leasehold property in Wales and is made up of Rent Assessment Committees, Leasehold Valuation Tribunals and Residential Property Tribunals.
 Its web site includes guidance booklets, forms, and decisions from April 2012 onwards.